HBPMedical/SP8LocalMirrorBundle/README.md

-# SP8LocalMirrorBundle
+# SP8 Local Mirro rBundle
-Medical Informatics Platform Local Mirror Bundle Repository to host the open source software to host for the collaboration in the MIP SP8
+Repository for the collaboration on Local Data Store Mirror for the Medical Informatics Platform.